ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/csv-export/index.md

 <grid-example title='CSV Export - Suppress Quotes' name='csv-export-suppress-quotes' type='generated' options='{ "enterprise": true, "exampleHeight": 400 }'></grid-example>

-## Appending header and footer content
+## Prepending and Appending Content

-The recommended way to append header and footer content is by passing an array of CsvCell objects to `customHeader` or `customFooter`.
-This ensures that your header content is correctly escaped.
+The recommended way to prepend or append content, is by passing an array of CsvCell objects to `appendContent` or `prependContent`.
+This ensures that your content is correctly escaped.

 For compatibility with earlier versions of the Grid you can also pass a string, which will be inserted into the CSV file without any processing.
 You are responsible for formatting the string according to the CSV standard.

 Note the following:

-- You can use select fields at the top to switch the value of `customHeader` and `customFooter`.
+- You can use select fields at the top to switch the value of `prependContent` and `appendContent`.
-    - With `customHeader=CsvCell[][]` or `customFooter=CsvCell[][]`, custom content will be inserted containing commas and quotes.
+    - With `prependContent=CsvCell[][]` or `appendContent=CsvCell[][]`, custom content will be inserted containing commas and quotes.
 These commas and quotes will be visible when opened in Excel because they have been escaped properly.
-    - With `customHeader=string` or `customFooter=string`, a string to be inserted into the CSV file without any processing, and without being affected by suppressQuotes and columnSeparator.
+    - With `prependContent=string` or `appendContent=string`, a string to be inserted into the CSV file without any processing, and without being affected by suppressQuotes and columnSeparator.
 It contains commas and quotes that will not be visible in Excel.

 - You can use the `Show api.getDataAsCsv() text` button, to preview the output.
 - You can use the `Download file (api.exportDataAsCsv())` button to download a csv file.